 To forecast the revenue of TeaCo, we have first broken the business down to some of its most basic unit economics:

-- The basic idea is that TeaCo’s Revenue will be a function of: “Average Revenue per Store ($)” × “# of Stores”
+In terms of the revenue drivers, the basic idea is that TeaCo’s Revenue will be a function of: “Average Revenue per Store ($)” × “# of Stores”.

-- Whereas, “Average Revenue Per Store” is a function of: “Average Order Price ($)” × “# of Orders per Store”
+The other key driver being, “Average Revenue Per Store”, which is a function of: “Average Order Price ($)” × “# of Orders per Store”

 Using this logic, our “Average Revenue Per Store” comes out to approximately ~$400k in 2020.